 Size, Weight, and Geometry

-The only thing we wish the Reddi has that it doesn’t is a quick release seatpost collar.
-A quick-release is convenient for dropping the seat at the bike park or pump track, and helps with those seemingly overnight growth sports.
-Fortunately, this is an easy and inexpensive DIY upgrade.
-The only other component that’s a bit meh is the plastic chainguard.
+The only component that’s a bit meh is the plastic chainguard.
 While we appreciate that it isn’t some sort of giant metal monstrosity, the plastic is prone to breaking (as we discovered on our son’s Romper), and is more obtrusive than those on some of the other higher-end kids’ bike brands.
+We’d recommend removing it as soon as you get the bike.

 Assembly and Pre-Ship Checklist